WW92030-STORAGE/VSC/NOTES.md

 But it's a lot less involved than a true raytracer--while a true raytracer computes one or more illuminations per pixel, this rasterizer uses triangles to compute small numbers of illuminations and then interpolating between vertices and triangle faces.

 Primitives.h
-- Method to calculate when a Plane intersects a ray (line) with origin and unit vector direction (NaN for null intersection) Triangle.h
+- Method to calculate when a Plane intersects a ray (line) with origin and unit vector direction (NaN for null intersection).
+Triangle.h
 - Method to calculate when a Triangle3 intersects a ray with origin and unit vector direction (NaN for null intersection).
+Shapes.h
+- Added some hardcoded meshes for basic shapes.

 # 7 - LIGHT AND SHADOW

+PointLight.h
+- Point light class with an attenuation.
+Also modified the base Light class to enclose the intensity as a Vector3 (three channels).
+Scene.h
+- Added an illuminate method which does raycasting to compute the illumination of a point given the primary ray, position, base color, etc.

 # 8 - VISIBILITY

 # 9 - POLYGONS